-The Sustainable Food Lancashire Charter was launched at Preston Minster on 6 March 2015, with members of the public, organisations involved with the Charter and the Lord Mayor of Preston Nick Pomfret in attendance.
-The charter seeks to build community food knowledge, skills, resources and projects and transform catering and food procurement.
+The Sustainable Food Lancashire Charter was launched at Preston Minster on 6 March 2015, with members of the public, organisations involved with the Charter and the Lord Mayor of Preston, Nick Pomfret, in attendance.
+The charter seeks to build community food knowledge, skills, resources & projects and transform catering and food procurement.
 Tackling food poverty and increasing access to affordable healthy food, we believe in the power of food as a vehicle for driving positive change and we are committed to promoting sustainable food for the benefit of people and the planet.

 The Larder – our 3 key interlinking themes

 The Larder’s 3 key interlinking themes give us flexibility and focus.
 We want people to have a positive food experience, create a demand for better food, whilst making it affordable and available to all.
 We listened and responded, and we will continue to listen and modify the work we do to address the most pressing food challenges.
 As an organisation the Larder has grown organically over time, we are changing and evolving to reflect the ever changing food landscape.
 Our flexible infrastructure has helped us respond to crisis in an effective and efficient way.
 We responded quickly to COVID-19 and the affect on our local communities with access to good food and supporting our most vulnerable – read more here – The LARDER COVID-19 Story